Quick Start

 image

-2. Configure an ingest processor
+2. Configure an Ingest Processor

-2.1 Go to the Data Processor page
+2.1 Go to the Data Processors page

-1. In the Projects section, click the web-project-test project.
+1. In the Projects section, click web-project-test.

 image